labrax/aberiori/README.md

 # aberiori

+**DISCLAIMER: USE AT YOUR OWN RISK**

 A rule generation supported by ontologies

-This project was developed in Aberystwyth University during my exchange program sponsored by CNPq - Brazil (2014).
+This project was developed in the University of Aberystwyth 2014.

-**USE AT YOUR OWN RISK**

-Project during a summer internship in the University of Aberystwyth (2014).

-Author: Victor Roth Cardoso - sponsored by CNPq
+Author: Victor Roth Cardoso - sponsored by CNPq (Brazil)
 Supervisors: Robert Hoehndorf and Georgios Gkoutos

 ## COMPILE